derde/kjvtex/README.md

-Printable KJV
+# Printable KJV

 Goals:
  * all text and no commentary (no tendentious notes, etc)
  * made for reading: i.e.
  * minimum cost: ie. most efficient use of page space, fewest number of pages

-Wrapped text, embedded line numbers
-No headings, no maps

-Errata:
-    Psalm 24:3 pericope - no effect?!
+Specific features to reduce length and print cost:
+* Verses continue on the same line.
+This reflects the form of the original (no verse divisions), and encourages regular reading over proof-texting.
+*  Over 31k verses with random lengths, this shortens the print by around 14k lines, and at 110 lines per page, that's 127 pages or so saved. * Embedded verse numbers (these are printed in a smaller font, and raised, so that they are visually distinct.
+* No paragraph headings: these both tend to be tendentious (adj. having or showing a definite tendency, bias, or purpose), and take up print space
+* Chapter numbers use drop-caps
+* New books of the Bible start on same page as the previous book ended (66 books that don't start on a new page should save around 30 pages)
+*  no maps (yes, those are indeed on the end papers, but you don't have to print them, you know, and not printing saves)
+* Acrostic psalms (ps 119) has just the Hebrew letter.

+Other features:
+* No paragraph titles (same as headings: they tend to be wrong and unhelpfil)
+* Print table of contents block down outer margin to identify signature selection errors.
+This is a nondescript little black block ... a shade of grey might be better ...

-Tradeoffs in printing:
+## Tradeoffs in printing:

 Margins
  * 7mm all around is about as small as you can go.
  * The inner margin must be bigger if the binding is not flat
- * TODO It would be nice to make the inner margin 7mm on the left page, and the inner margin 10mm on the left page, to make use of the ragged right, which generally does not reach the end of the block
+ * TODO: It would be nice to make the inner margin 7mm on the left page, and the inner margin 10mm on the left page, to make use of the ragged right, which generally does not reach the end of the block

 Page size
  * Larger page size means fewer pages, therefore less binding, fewer headers
  * Larger page size means longer line, therefore more efficiency in wrapping
  * Wider than A5 page size starts to become unwieldy
 > The largest practical paper size should be used

 Text size
  * 10pt seems nice, but it seems that 8.5pt might be an acceptable minimum
- > Dunno
+ > This is very subjective

 Inter-line spacing
- * Reducing the inter-line spacing to 90% of the point size makes the capitals run into the letters ypjq that hang down from the line
+ * For the Charis SIL font, reducing the inter-line spacing to 90% of the point size makes the capitals run into the descenders of the letters **ypjq** that hang down from the line
  * Generally having the point size the same as the line spacing works best.
-(That's at least with the Charis SIL font)
+(That's at least with the Charis SIL font).
  * Generally the space between the words should be the same as the height of the letters with no tails, acemnorsuvwxz
  > Minimum line spacing